Learn how to make goat cheese using a traditional cultured recipe. It’s an easy and delicious cheese for beginners. Try one of the six flavor options!

 - Store in an airtight container in the fridge and use within 1 month.

-- Chevre is officially made with it’s own specific mesophilic culture.
-However, you can use 1/4 cup of milk kefir or mesophilic yogurt as the culture.
-For a mild tasting cheese, don’t add any culture.
+- Chevre is officially made with its own specific mesophilic culture.
+However, soft goat cheese can be made with any type of mesophilic culture, including a 1/4 cup of milk kefir or a 1/4 cup of mesophilic yogurt.
+For a mild-tasting cheese, don’t add any culture.

-- The consistency will depend on how long the cheese drains for.
+- The consistency will depend on how long the cheese drains.
 Hang the cheese for 6 hours for a creamy spreading cheese or 48 hours to get a firmer crumbling cheese.

 Keywords: chevre, goat cream cheese, soft cheese, easy, diy, homemade, flavoured, herb, garlic, fruit, olive